Do Large Language Models Mirror Cognitive Language Processing?: Experiments

 \subsection{Large Language Models}

+We used 23 LLMs from 8 LLM families. \paragraph{Amber} is a 7B LLM pre-trained on 1.3 TB of tokens, with all training codes, training parameters, and system configurations open-sourced to enhance the reproducibility and scalability of LLMs \citep{liu2023llm360}.
+Amber evenly divides the pre-training data into 360 data chunks, saving a checkpoint after training each chunk.
+Each checkpoint involves training the same amount of data as the previous one, with no differences in the number of training epochs.
+Additionally, several fine-tuned versions, including Amberchat and Ambersafe, have been released.
+Amberchat is fine-tuned using instruction data from WizardLM \citep{xu2023wizardlm}, while Ambersafe conducts direct parameter optimization (DPO) based on Amberchat to align with human preferences.
+In this paper, we evenly select 10 checkpoints from the publicly available 360 checkpoints to investigate the impact of pre-training data size on LLM-brain similarity.

-We used 16 LLMs from 6 LLM families. \paragraph{LLaMA} is a series of open-source and powerful base language models, trained on trillions of tokens from publicly available datasets, primarily in the English language.
-These LLMs have demonstrated state-of-the-art performance across various benchmarks \cite{touvron2023llama}.
-The 7B and 13B variants of LLaMA were chosen to analyze the impact of model scaling on the LLM-brain similarity.
+\paragraph{LLaMA} is a series of open-source and powerful base language models, trained on trillions of tokens from publicly available datasets.
+We selected the 7B and 13B variants of LLaMA to investigate the impact of model scaling on LLM-brain similarity.

-\paragraph{LLaMA2} is a collection of pretrained and fine-tuned LLMs, with model size ranging from 7B to 70B \cite{touvron2023llama2}.
-In comparison to LLaMA, the number of tokens in pre-training has increased by 40\%, and the context length has expanded from 2k to 4k.
-The fine-tuned version, known as LLaMA2-Chat, aligns with human preferences through supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF).
-Across various benchmarks and human evaluations, LLaMA2-Chat outperforms open-source chat models, demonstrating comparable performance to some mainstream closed-source models such as ChatGPT \cite{blog2023introducing} and PaLM \cite{DBLP:journals/jmlr/ChowdheryNDBMRBCSGSSTMRBTSPRDHPBAI23}.
-In this paper, we selected LLMs with sizes of 7B, 13B, and 70B for the LLaMA2 family.
+\paragraph{LLaMA2} is a collection of pre-trained and fine-tuned LLMs, with model size ranging from 7B to 70B \citep{touvron2023llama2}.
+Compared to LLaMA, the pre-training data size has increased by 40\%, and the context length has expanded from 2k to 4k.
+The fine-tuned version, LLaMA2-Chat, aligns with human preferences through SFT and RLHF.
+In this paper, we selected LLMs with sizes of 7B, 13B, and 70B from the LLaMA2 family.

+\paragraph{LLaMA3} is an improved version of LLaMA2, available in both pre-trained and instruction-tuned versions \citep{blog2024introducing}.
+Compared to LLaMA2, LLaMA3 has made significant advancements, including the number of trained tokens has increased from 2TB to 15TB, the context window size has expanded from 4096 to 8192, and the vocabulary has enlarged from 32,000 to 128,000.
+During fine-tuning stage, LLaMA3 integrates SFT, rejection sampling, proximal policy optimization (PPO), and DPO.
+These enhancements have led to substantial improvements in inference capabilities, code generation, and instruction following.
+For this paper, we employed both 8B and 70B scales for the LLaMA3 family.

-\paragraph{Vicuna} To investigate the effect of SFT on LLMs, we employed the Vicuna family \cite{zheng2023judging}.
-Vicuna v1.3 is fine-tuned from LLaMA.
-The training dataset comprises 125k user-shared conversations collected from ShareGPT.com.
-Additionally, we also used Vicuna v1.5, which is fine-tuned from LLaMA2, with the same training dataset as Vicuna v1.3.
-Both models are available in 7B and 13B scales.
+\paragraph{Vicuna} To investigate the effect of SFT on LLMs, we employed the Vicuna family \citep{zheng2023judging}.
+Vicuna v1.3 is fine-tuned from LLaMA using a training dataset comprising 125k user-shared conversations collected from ShareGPT.com.
+Additionally, Vicuna v1.5 is fine-tuned from LLaMA2, with the same training dataset as Vicuna v1.3.
+Both versions of Vicuna are available in 7B and 13B scales.